Australian Open 2023: Coco Gauff, a teen in a tennis hurry - WHIZ News

 And now?

-“The the biggest goal every year,” Gauff said with another laugh, “is to win a Grand Slam.”
+“The biggest goal every year,” Gauff said with another laugh, “is to win a Grand Slam.”

 Follow Howard Fendrich on Twitter at https://twitter.com/HowardFendrich